pinobatch/numism/docs/nes_coins.md

 Coin list
 ---------
-Stage 1 (No$nes) is in progress.
-Afterward comes NESticle time.
+Stage 1 (No$nes) is complete.
+Stage 2 starts targeting other emulators, particularly NESticle.

 1. Reading $20E0,X with X=$22 does dummy read from $2002 (PPU status)
    then reads $2102 bit 7 false